 Bake on the top rack until the crust and cheese are lightly golden, rotating halfway, about 10 minutes for cheese pizza and 12 minutes for pizza with additional toppings.
 Sprinkle with smoked sea salt and/or fresh basil and serve.

-**To make a ball pepper pizza as shown here, you’ll need one medium bell pepper per pizza (I used 1/2 red and 1/2 orange).
+**Toppings shown here: You’ll need one medium bell pepper per pizza (I used 1/2 red and 1/2 orange).
 Slice the pepper into long, then strips.
 Sauté the pepper in a teaspoon or two of olive oil over medium heat for about 5 minutes, until the peppers are wilting and lightly charred.
 Transfer to a plate lined with a folded paper towel until you’re ready to top the pizza.
 Proceed as directed.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.